-^{} NTDC O&M as per decision dated 04.11.21 for FY 22 indexed with CPI of FY 23.
-Further, also includes O&M of PMLTC as per decision dated 08.09.23.

-- 10.24.
-On the matter of unbundling costs, KE clarified that the O&M costs requested by KE for the tariff control period are based on O&M of base year i.e. FY 2023.
-These costs do not include any cost relating to unbundling neither any provision has been kept in the tariff to cover such costs.
-In this regard, KE requested that if there is any legal unbundling in future, KE shall be allowed one-time adjustment for additional costs / revision required in tariffs pursuant to unbundling with NEPRA for determination along with rationale. - 10.25.
-Regarding year-wise returns, KE submitted that it allow for a more flexible and adaptive tariff setting.
+- NTDC O&M as per decision dated 04.11.21 for FY 22 indexed with CPI of FY 23.
+Further, also includes O&M of PMLTC as per decision dated 08.09.23. - 8.26.
+With respect to KE's foreign borrowing, KE clarified that significant portion of its approved investments involve imports over which SBP mandates that foreign exchange for these imports be covered through foreign borrowing.
+Additionally, local banks have per-party exposure limits, making it impractical to fully fund the approved investment plan through Sukuks and local financing.
+Additionally, the borrowing mix is projected in the reference tariff which is proposed to be actualized at each year end as per the annual adjustment mechanism. - 8.27.
+Regarding US CPI, KE stated that US CPI is requested on the CAPEX allowed by the Authority and not on O&M expenses.
+US CPI is required to be allowed to cover the increase in prices as international market prices also rise over period, which is not covered in currency depreciation. - 8.28.
+With respect to duplication of return, KE highlighted that there is no duplication in the requested returns on RAB as 70% of the RAB is attributed as debt on which cost of debt has been requested, whereas 30% of the RAB has been attributed as equity on which return on equity has been requested. - 8.29.
+On the issue of Working capital cost, KE submitted that working capital costs are necessary to be allowed to ensure recovery of finance cost that arise in short-term borrowings to cover operational needs.
+Furthermore, quarterly variation of KIBOR is requested for timely recovery of prudent costs to avoid accumulation of adjustments at each year end. - 8.30.
+On cost of unbundling, KE clarified that the O&M costs requested by KE for the tariff control period are based on O&M of base year i.e. FY 2023.
+Such costs do not include any cost relating to unbundling neither any provision has been kept in the tariff to cover such costs.
+In this regard, it is requested that if there is any legal unbundling in future, KE shall be allowed one-time adjustment for additional costs / revision required in tariffs pursuant to unbundling with NEPRA for determination along with rationale. - 8.31.
+Regarding year-wise returns, KE submitted that it allows for a more flexible and adaptive tariff setting.
 This approach responds more effectively to changing economic conditions through indexation and annual adjustment mechanisms, ultimately benefiting both the utility and the consumers.
-Furthermore, allowing a year wise tariff would also ensure alignment of tariff with those of other power sector entities across Pakistan. - 10.26.
-On the point of T&D loss targets, KE mentioned that same has already been discussed in detail and approved by the Authority as part of KE's Investment Plan for FY 2024 to FY 2030, and if KE's losses are lesser than the allowed level of losses, a sharing mechanism for the same has already been included by the Authority in its investment plan decision.
+Furthermore, allowing a year wise tariff would also ensure alignment of tariff with other power sector entities across Pakistan. - 8.32.
+On the point of T&D loss targets, KE mentioned that same has already been discussed in detail and approved by the Authority as part of KE's in the Investment Plan for FY 2024 to FY 2030, and if KE's losses are lesser than the allowed level of losses, a sharing mechanism for the same has already been included by the Authority in its investment plan decision.

-11. Mr. M. Mughni
+Mr. M. Mughni